nmagee/spotify/README.md

     GENRE =

     # get the unique ID for the bundle to build the mp3 and jpg urls
+    # you get 5 data points in each new JSON file that arrives, but
+    # you need 7 fields for the INSERT.
+The two additional values are
+    # URLs you must formulate given you know the unique ID these files
+    # are named.
     keyhead = event.key
     identifier = keyhead.split('.')
     ID = identifier[0]